Responsible Office – Department:

 Any employee convicted of a controlled substance related violation in the workplace, including pleas of no contest, must inform the Director of Employee Engagement within five (5) days of this conviction or plea.
 Moreover, any employee who is so convicted may be subject to disciplinary action up to and including termination.

-Please see the College Vehicles Policy for additional information regarding this policy as it pertains to operating College vehicles.
+Please see the University Vehicles Policy for additional information regarding this policy as it pertains to operating University vehicles.